Siberian Husky 101: Their Story & All You Need to Know

 Bred to survive extremely low temperatures, the Siberian Husky has a dense, double coat.
 Their undercoat is soft whereas the topcoat is quite thick.
 It is due to this reason that this breed is not very comfortable when the temperatures rise.

 Looking at the coat, one may apprehend that a Husky would shed a lot.
-But they do not shed for almost the entire year and only begin to shed excessively for a period of three weeks - which is known as blowing the coat.
-It is during this time that you will find your home to be full of tufts of hair literally everywhere!
+But they do not shed for almost the entire year and only begin to shed excessively for three weeks - which is known as blowing the coat.
+It is during this time that you will find your home to be full of tufts of hair everywhere!

 If you groom your husky regularly and brush their coat thoroughly twice a week, you will be able to keep the hair situation in control.
-Since this is a comparatively cleaner breed, you won’t require to bathe them regularly.
-A nice trip to the grooming salon with a clean bath, trimming of hair and nails should do the trick!
+Since this is a comparatively cleaner breed, you won’t be required to bathe them regularly.
+A nice trip to the grooming salon with a clean bath, and trimming of hair and nails should do the trick.
+And do that, all you need to do is bring your husky baby to your nearest Zigly Experience Center and our certified groomers will take care of the rest.